Holly Goodhead: Biography

-Bond meets Goodhead again once Drax puts them under 'Moonraker 5' to be incinerated by the lift-off.
-They escape and are able to pilot 'Moonraker 6'.
+Bond meets Goodhead again once Drax puts them under the engines of Moonraker 5, to be incinerated by the lift-off.
+They escape and are able to pilot Moonraker 6.
 After following Drax to his space station, Goodhead and Bond listen to Drax's speech and leave.
 Jaws later captures them after the first globe is launched.
-Drax tells Bond about his plan about having perfect human beings on his earth, with no physical peculiarity or ugliness, but this is overheard by Jaws.
-He sees that because of his steel teeth, he will be betrayed alongside his girlfriend, Dolly, so turns on Drax and helps Bond and Goodhead to fight Drax's men.
+Drax tells Bond about his plan about having perfect human beings on his earth (at the cost of wiping out the human race with a nerve gas dispersed from fifty glass globes), with no physical peculiarity or ugliness, but this is overheard by Jaws.
+He realises that because of his girlfriend, Dolly (Blanche Ravalec) who has corrected vision won't be on the ship returning so turns on Drax and helps Bond and Goodhead to fight Drax's men.
 After Bond goes to defeat Drax, Goodhead helps him, and Dolly and Jaws get off the self-destructing space station, escaping on a pod of their own into Earth's atmosphere.
-Bond and Goodhead go after the globes, narrowly destroying them.
+Bond and Goodhead go after the globes in the armed Moonraker 5, narrowly destroying them.

 The film ends with the representatives of the US and Britain tuning in to see Holly Goodhead and Bond making love.
-The previous Bond film, The Spy Who Loved Me, ends in the same way, and Anya Amasova was shocked by this development, but Goodhead is too happy to care.
+The previous Bond film, The Spy Who Loved Me, ends in the same way, and Anya Amasova (Barbara Bach) was shocked by this development, but Goodhead is too happy to care.
+Her last words in the film were, "Oh James, take me around the world one more time."

-Last Words: Oh James, take me around the world one more time.
+The character makes an appearance in the game 007 Legends.
+She is portrayed by British-Canadian actress and voice actor Jane Perry.